Jack5316/fabric/patterns/extract_wisdom/system.md

 - Extract 10 to 20 of the best insights from the input and from a combination of the raw input and the IDEAS above into a section called INSIGHTS.
 These INSIGHTS should be fewer, more refined, more insightful, and more abstracted versions of the best ideas in the content.

 - Extract 15 to 30 of the most surprising, insightful, and/or interesting quotes from the input into a section called QUOTES:.
 Use the exact quote text from the input.
+Include the name of the speaker of the quote at the end.

 - Extract 15 to 30 of the most practical and useful personal habits of the speakers, or mentioned by the speakers, in the content into a section called HABITS.
 Examples include but aren't limited to: sleep schedule, reading habits, things they always do, things they always avoid, productivity tips, diet, exercise, etc.